 - Meet with members, with a focus on small and emerging companies, to discuss objectives, strategies, and resources for launching or strengthening DEI initiatives

-- Serve as a resource and share best practices throughout our industry and across industries
+- Share best practices throughout our industry and across industries

-- Bring together the life sciences community for inclusive, open, and productive dialogue
+- Bring together the life sciences community for inclusive, open, and productive dialogues

 - Lead by example